 The horse is 100% total and authentic

-He is completely in the present moment, acting on impulse without judgement.
+He is completely in the present moment, acting on impulse without judgment.

 He is aware of the most subtle shifts in energy in his surrounding, his senses alert and in tune with all information from his environment